renansiq/rustyman90/README.md

 - 💞️ I’m looking to collaborate in my work
 - 📫 How to reach me ... https://www.instagram.com/renan_rust/?hl=pt-br

-alteranado alguma coisa para usar no merge
+alterando alguma coisa para usar no merge

 <!---
 rustyman90/rustyman90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.